AliYmn/conventional-commits-check/README.md

 ## 📜 What are Conventional Commits?

 Conventional Commits provide a lightweight convention for creating a clear and explicit commit history.
-By using this hook, you'll ensure that your commit messages follow this convention, making your versioning easier to manage and your collaboration more seamless.
+By using this hook, you'll ensure that your commit messages follow this convention, making your versioning easier to manage and your collaboration more seamless

 ## 💡 Features